-HEALTH AND SAFETY OF YOUTH
+SE 200.80 HEALTH AND SAFETY OF YOUTH

-Each youth ministry program shall provide an organized program of health services designed to identify problems and coordinate health resources of the local community.
+Each program for minors shall provide an organized program of health services designed to identify problems and coordinate health resources of the local community.
 Minimally the health services of the programs shall include:

-- a) Procedures for dealing with immediate treatment of youth in cases of emergency. these procedures shall include providing the parent (s) or guardian (s) of youth with a written form for authorizing emergency medical treatment. - b) Procedures for emergency situations: fire drills, or rapid dismissals, and tornado drills. - c) Records of fire drills and seasonal tornado drills. - d) Emergency procedures posted in meeting rooms and available to parents, youth, and youth ministry team members. - e) Emergency telephone numbers posted by office telephones. - f) Supervision of parish grounds, recreational areas, and other facilities when scheduled for use by youth.

-- g) First aid facilities and materials. - h) Keeping a file of written incident reports.
+- a) Procedures for dealing with immediate treatment of minors in cases of emergency.
+These procedures shall include providing the parent (s) or guardian (s) of minors with a written form for authorizing emergency medical treatment. - b) Procedures for emergency situations: fire drills, or rapid dismissals, and tornado drills. - c) Records of fire drills and seasonal tornado drills. - d) Emergency procedures posted in meeting rooms and available to parents, minors, and ministry team members. - e) Emergency telephone numbers posted by office telephones. - f) Supervision of parish/school/agency grounds, recreational areas, and other facilities when scheduled for use by minors. - g) First aid facilities and materials. - h) Keeping a file of written incident reports.

-OYYAM 200.81 THREATS TO WELFARE AND SAFETY
+SE 200.81 THREATS TO WELFARE AND SAFETY

-No youth will use, possess, handle, transmit or conceal any object which is or can be considered a weapon or instrument of violence.
-Objects which are explosive or incendiary in nature, or any object reasonably determined to be a threat to the safety or security of any person, are prohibited on parish premises, and at youth ministry functions.
+No minor will use, possess, handle, transmit or conceal any object which is or can be considered a weapon or instrument of violence.
+Objects which are explosive or incendiary in nature, or any object reasonably determined to be a threat to the safety or security of any person, are prohibited on parish and school premises, and at all parish/school/agency functions.

-OCE 5140.2 OYYAM 200.82 BULLYING
+SE 200.82 BULLYING

-The Diocese of Columbus youth ministry programs and their youth ministry teams shall not tolerate any bullying on parish grounds or at any program activity on or off site.
+The Diocese of Columbus programs for minors and their ministry teams shall not tolerate any bullying on parish grounds or at any program activity on or off site.

-Bullying is a pattern of abuse over time and involves a student being "picked on".
+Bullying is a pattern of abuse over time and involves a person being "picked on".
 Bullying includes physical intimidation or assault; extortion; oral or written threats; teasing; putdowns; name-calling; threatening looks, gestures, or actions; cruel rumors; false accusations; and social isolation.

-The diocese expects youth ministry team members who observe or become aware of an act of bullying to take immediate, appropriate steps to intervene.
-If a team member believes that his/her intervention has not resolved the matter, or if the bullying persists, he/she shall report to the coordinator of youth ministry for further investigation.
+The Diocese expects ministry team members who observe or become aware of an act of bullying to take immediate, appropriate steps to intervene.
+If a team member believes that his/her intervention has not resolved the matter, or if the bullying persists, he/she shall report it to his/her supervisor for further investigation.

-The diocese expects youth and parents who become aware of an act of bullying on parish grounds or at any program activity on or off site to report it to the coordinator for further investigation.
-The coordinator will contact parents of the aggressor and the victim.
-This investigation may include interviews with youth, parents, team members, parish staff, and reviewing records.
+The Diocese expects minors and parents who become aware of an act of bullying on parish grounds or at any program activity on or off site to report it to the ministry coordinator or supervisor for further investigation.
+The coordinator or supervisor will contact parents of the aggressor and the victim.
+This investigation may include interviews with minors, parents, team members, parish staff, and reviewing records.

-Consequences for youth who bully others should include counseling, parent conference, and/or suspension from activities depending on the results of the investigation.
+Consequences for minors who bully others should include counseling, parent conference, and/or suspension from activities, depending on the results of the investigation.